IepIweidieng/TJAPlayer3/tja.md

 Also see [TODO](#todo) for known issues and planned changes of this article.

 This article also contains unimplemented proposals, including tentative proposals by the main maintainer of this article and known proposals by simulator developers.
 These proposals are explicitly expressed to be *Proposal*s and may be subject to changes.
+See [Proposers](#proposers) for the list of proposers for proposals listed in this article.

 See [Terminologies](#terminologies) for the explanation and conventions of some terminologies used in this article.